-Core Science Analytics and Synthesis - Metadata
+Core Science Analytics, Synthesis, and Libraries - Metadata Program

 Increasingly scientists are sharing data for the benefit of solving new scientific challenges.
 This data sharing, and ultimately integration of datasets, cannot occur without a critical process step in the ifecycle of data management: creation of metadata.
 Metadata is defined as documentation that explains the data in a detailed and standardized way.

 Understand Data: Consider the following scenario: Scientist A requests observational data from Scientist B. The data arrives in the form of a tabular spreadsheet containing hundreds of columns, with each column header neatly labeled with a code.
 Further, each column contains multiple cells containing various units of measure.